George Yardley: Syracuse Nationals

 On February 13, 1959, Yardley was traded to the Syracuse Nationals for Ed Conlin.
 Yardley had already played in his fifth straight All-Star game as a Piston, though as a reserve for the first time.
 At the time of the trade, he had played in 46 games for the Pistons, averaging 20.8 points and 7.1 rebounds per game.
 Conlin had played in 57 games for the Nationals, averaging 11.9 points and 5.3 rebounds per game.

 Yardley had suffered a broken finger on his left (non-shooting) hand that caused him to miss some playing time with the Pistons, and to eventually have to wear a cast.
 Yardley was only able to play in 15 regular season games for the Nationals, averaging 16.7 points and 6.9 rebounds in 28 minutes per game.
 In the first round of playoffs against the New York Knicks, however, Yardley averaged 23 points per game; and in a seven game series loss against the Boston Celtics in the Eastern division finals, Yardley averaged 25.7 points and 10.3 rebounds in 38.6 minutes a game.

 Following a sixth All-Star game selection the following season in 1959–1960 (his first in the Eastern division), during which Yardley averaged 20.2 points and 7.9 rebounds per game, he retired from basketball at the age of 31.
 Yardley retired to honor a promise to his wife that he would leave basketball to spend more time with his family, and to give full attention to his business.

 He was the first player in NBA history to retire after averaging at least 20 points per game in his final year.
 (Note: Although Alex Groza had a 21.7 PPG average in his final NBA season in 1951, his career ended as a result of a lifelong ban, instead of a voluntary retirement like that of Yardley's.)
 Yardley averaged 19.2 points per game over his career.
-He made a brief comeback in the short-lived American Basketball League with the Los Angeles Jets in 1961–62, coached by Bill Sharmin; only agreeing, however, to play in home games and to only play in road games if his business schedule permitted.
+He made a brief comeback in the short-lived American Basketball League with the Los Angeles Jets in 1961–62, coached by Bill Sharman; only agreeing, however, to play in home games and to only play in road games if his business schedule permitted.
 He agreed to play for $500 a game, but was never paid.